cpoile/claudemacs/README.md

 #### Action Commands
 - `e` - Fix error at point (using flycheck if available)
 - `x` - Execute request with file context (current line or region)
+- `i` - Implement comment (extracts comment text and asks Claude to implement it)
 - `f` - Add file reference (@file) to conversation
 - `F` - Add current file reference to conversation